growupkuriyama-hub/lean_cfg_project/README.md

-Builds the architectural layer on top of `Step25_Test.lean`, including finite context structures, witnessed finite context structures, morphisms, extraction/realization interfaces, and a retraction-style interface.
+Builds the architectural layer on top of `Step25_Test.lean`, including finite context structures, witnessed finite context structures, morphisms, extraction/realization interfaces, a retraction-style interface, and the `YieldFamily` / `ContextFamily` inductive structures used in the semantic bridge.

 ### `StateSemantics.lean`